 2. Align Your School’s Brand Identity with Your Audience’s Preferences

-Schools want their brand identity to set them apart, to reflect their strengths, values, and mission as a place of learning.
-In order to avoid generic or misguided messaging, the marketing team (and other key stakeholders) must first clearly define their institution’s positive attributes, and crucially, how those align with their target audience’s motivations, challenges, concerns and educational preferences.
+School branding is needed to set them apart to reflect their strengths, values, and mission as a place of learning.
+To avoid generic or misguided messaging, the marketing team (and other key stakeholders) must clearly define their institution’s positive attributes and how those align with their target audience’s motivations, challenges, concerns, and educational preferences.

 A good question is: How do I brand my school?
-You could start by making a list of your school’s 5-10 top attributes, and clarify how each one speaks to your audience’s goals and needs.
-These are the key messages you will use to guide every aspect of your marketing, working toward consistently targeted campaigns that both reflect your unique culture as a school, and the specific characteristics of your audience.
+You could start by listing your school’s 5-10 top attributes and clarifying how each speaks to your audience’s goals and needs.
+These are the key messages you will use to guide every aspect of your marketing, working toward consistently targeted campaigns that reflect your unique culture as a school and the specific characteristics of your audience.
 Over time and with consistent effort, the attributes you’re emphasizing become synonymous with your name – they communicate your true purpose as an institution of learning.

-When your audience knows exactly what your school stands for, and feels that this mission aligns with their own goals and values, you’re well on your way to building trust and loyalty.
+When your audience knows exactly what your school stands for and feels that this mission aligns with their goals and values, you’re well on your way to building trust and loyalty.

 Take the Academy of Learning Career College (AOLCC) for example.
 When I think of AOLCC, the words “future-oriented,” “supportive,” and “transformative” come to mind.
 And this doesn’t happen by accident.
-The marketing team has worked hard to communicate key messages around personalized learning, opportunity, and being an agent for positive change in the lives of students.
+The marketing team has worked hard to communicate key messages around personalized learning, opportunity, and being an agent for positive change in students’ lives.